 Researchers stressed that these new findings do not apply to those who have taken either ADHD stimulant and tolerated it well — only to those who have recently began treatment with an amphetamine.
 This study was not a randomized, controlled trial.

 Researchers also stressed that physicians must exercise an abundance of caution when prescribing a stimulant medication for the first time to a patient, particularly an adolescent or young adult.
 Specifically, doctors should screen for potential risk factors including:

-- History of bipolar disorder or other psychiatric disorder
+- History of a mood disorder or other psychiatric disorder

 - Family history of psychiatric illness

 - Use of cannabis or other non-prescription drug

 In August 2018, researchers from the UK undertook a systemic review and network meta-analysis of 133 double-blind, randomized, controlled trials designed to compare the drug effectiveness and tolerability of amphetamines and methylphenidate — plus atomoxetine, bupropion, clonidine, guanfacine, and modafinil.
 For children and adolescents, the research found that methylphenidate and modafinil produced the best results.

 For children diagnosed with ADHD before age 6, the American Academy of Pediatrics (AAP) recommends methylphenidate if the first-line treatment of behavior therapy alone does not produce significant results.
 For children ages 6 to 11, the AAP recommends stimulant medication paired with behavior therapy but it does not stipulate a preference for methylphenidate or amphetamine.
 The same is true for teen-aged patients.
 Still, amphetamines are prescribed more often — and at a faster growing rate — than are methylphenidates in the United States today.